 Women's Law & Public Policy Fellowship Program

 We offer two types of Fellowships.
-One is our WLPPFP Fellowship, which is a 12 month work experience, where Fellows from the United States work on women’s legal issues with a public interest organization, a governmental agency, or as a two year clinical teaching fellow at Georgetown Law.
-The application is available here: WLPPFP-Application-Form-2024-2025 UPDATED 9.21.23
+One is our WLPPFP Fellowship, which is a 12-month work experience, where Fellows from the United States work on women’s legal issues with a public interest organization, or as a two-year clinical teaching fellow at Georgetown Law.
+The application process is now closed.
+The 2027-2028 application will be available in August 2026.
+If you’d like to see a sample application, please refer to the 2026-2027 application.
+WLPPFP-Application-Form-2026-2027

-The other is our Leadership & Advocacy for Women in Africa (LAWA) Fellowship, where women’s rights lawyers from Africa earn a Master of Laws (LL.M.) degree from Georgetown Law focusing on international women’s human rights, and then participate in a post-graduation summer legal internship experience before returning home to continue advancing women’s rights in their own countries.
-The application is available in October, and due in January.
-A sample application is available here: LAWA Application 2023-2024
+The other is our Leadership & Advocacy for Women in Africa (LAWA) Fellowship, where women’s rights lawyers from Africa earn a Master of Laws (LL.M.) degree from Georgetown Law, focusing on international women’s human rights, and then participate in a post-graduation summer legal internship experience before returning home to continue advancing women’s rights in their own countries.
+The application process is now closed.
+The 2027-2028 application will be available in October 2026.
+If you’d like to see a sample application, please refer to the 2026-2027 application.
+LAWA Application 2026-2027